slashdoom/librenms/doc/Extensions/metrics/Prometheus.md

 ## Scrape

-The Scrape method allows Prometheus to directly scrape metrics from LibreNMS using dedicated metrics API endpoints.
-This deviates from how most of the metrics exporters function.
-The upside is that this method is not tied to LibreNMS polling, and therefore doesn't increase polling time/load.
-It does however involve Prometheus pulling large amounts of data from the LibreNMS web server which queries the LibreNMS database.
-Please test to make sure these systems are up to the task before scraping all endpoints.
+The Scrape method allows Prometheus to directly scrape device metrics from LibreNMS using dedicated metrics API endpoints.
+This enables you to export monitoring data for all devices managed by LibreNMS into Prometheus for analysis, alerting, and visualization.

+This approach involves Prometheus pulling device data from the LibreNMS web server which queries the LibreNMS database.
+The amount of data exported depends on your device count and filtering configuration, so performance testing is recommended for large deployments.

 ### Requirements